Gate61546/Arduino_Python_Upgraded_Prime_Security_System/README.md

 Step 6 Trouble Shooting

 1. When I run my application, the Arduino sketch uploads and runs.
-On
 2. When I run the ImportSerialUpgraded.py program, it can show some issues.
 On a number of occasions, as with the previous basic program, the keypad worked or accepted imput in recursive pyramid.
 Look for bugs, syntax, error codes, or issues with the compiler being used if problems are encountered.
 3. If problems occur with face verfication AI 1) Keras.models import from TensorFlow.py program may not be resolved.
 If this happens, it could be the result of the compiler that you are using.
 Or, it could be an issue with the environment.
 There may be mismatches and incompatbility in various imports, or some versions may be outdated.
 Also, the import statement may have been incorrectly entered.
 Finally, check the Python IDE-Environment Configuation.